 Louisiana Loan Portfolio Guaranty Program This recently announced program will offer loans up to $100,000 to Louisiana small businesses with fewer than 100 employees.
 Entrepreneurs and business owners can access more about the program here.

-Main Street Lending Program The Federal Reserve established the Main Street Lending Program to enhance support for small and mid-sized businesses that were in good financial standing before the crisis by offering 4-year loans to companies employing up to 10,000 workers or with revenues of less than $2.5 billion.
+Main Street Lending Program The Federal Reserve established the Main Street Lending Program to enhance support for small and mid-sized businesses that were in good financial standing before COVID-19 who employ fewer than 15,000 employees.
+Loans under this program are not forgivable and have a loan term of five years.
 Information about the program can be found here.
-GNO, Inc created a one page overview of the program which can be found here.

 GNOpivot Launched by GNO, Inc, GNOpivot is an initiative where businesses pivot their operations to make a product or provide a service that is in demand for the fight against the Coronavirus.
 A list of companies who have made this shift can be found here.
 Companies interested in getting involved can fill out this intake form.